Bringing you the latest news & resources in eye health

 Vision Eye Institute specialises in cataract surgery for humans, but did you know that your pets can get cataracts as well?

 Elephants, horses, pandas, seals and orangutans can all develop cataracts.
-Although the incidence of cataracts in cats is surprisingly low, dogs are commonly affected by cataracts, particularly purebreds.
+Although the incidence is surprisingly low in cats, dogs are commonly affected by cataracts, particularly purebreds.
 Certain breeds are more susceptible than others – Bichon Frise, Boston Terriers, Poodles, Labrador Retrievers and Golden Retrievers to name a few.

 Because all dogs will develop nuclear sclerosis, it is sometimes difficult to diagnose a cataract simply by looking at the eye.
-If the pupil of one or both eyes appears to be white or a more dense blue, this could indicate cataract is present.
+If the pupil of one or both eyes appears to be white or a denser blue, this could indicate a cataract is present.